carsongooch/BO3-GSC-Mod-Library/README.md

 ![Ethan's Dungeon Code Example 1](assets/code_example5.png)

 The song selection system uses a shared state variable to determine which track is active.
 When a player changes songs, the system stops the currently playing track, updates the shared song state, hides all previous song indicators, and displays the newly selected one.
-The selected track is then played locally for every activate player, keeping the jukebox's visual state and audio synchronized across multiplayer clients.
+The selected track is then played locally for every active player, keeping the jukebox's visual state and audio synchronized across multiplayer clients.

 ![Ethan's Dungeon Code Example 2](assets/code_example6.png)